Vermilion Lakes • 6 Reasons To Visit!

 Spot Some Wildlife

 The marshlands are prime habitats for wildlife and birdlife.
-Not only are Vermilion Lakes a wonderful spot to relax and enjoy the serene nature, but there is a good chance you won’t be alone as wildlife frequent the area.
+Not only is Vermilion Lakes a wonderful spot to relax and enjoy serene nature, but there is also a good chance you won’t be alone as wildlife frequents the area.
 The most common animals to see are elk, mule deer, and the occasional moose or bear.

 There have even been sightings of wolves in the area, but don’t expect to see the elusive animals.
-If nothing else you’re guaranteed to find some birdlife such as eagles, osprey, loons, bufflehead, and a slew of rare and common birds.
+If nothing else, you’re guaranteed to find some birdlife, such as eagles, osprey, loons, buffleheads, and a slew of rare and common birds.
 It’s a given that you’re never alone at Vermilion Lakes.

 Stretch The Legs on a Short Hike

-If you’re looking for a small walk in nature the Fenland trail is a nice trail that loops through a white spruce forest and the marshlands near Vermilion Lakes.
-This is an easy Banff hike that is just a short 2 km kilometer loop along a gravel trail and a fabulous way to take in some nature.
+If you’re looking for a short walk in nature, the Fenland Trail is a nice trail that loops through a white spruce forest and the marshlands near Vermilion Lakes.
+This is an easy Banff hike that is just a short 2 km loop along a gravel trail and a fabulous way to take in some nature.

 Capture Breathtaking Photos